ForestAdmin/agent-nodejs/docs/agent-customization/actions/forms.md

 | value        | `ContextHandler`                         | (optional) Provide a way to change the value of the field dynamically                                                                                           |
 | defaultValue | Type matching `type` or `ContextHandler` | (optional) The default input value. `ContextHandler` provide an way to modify the default value dynamically                                                     |

-## Making a form dynamic
+## Typing system

+Form entries are typed, and the available types are:

+- Primitives: `Boolean`, `Date`, `Dateonly`, `Json`, `Number`, `String`
+- Lists of primitives: `Number[]`, `String[]`
+- Enums
+- Files: `File` and `File[]` ()
+- Links to records from other collections: `Collection`

+Note that:

+- When using `Enum` or `Enum[]`, your form entry must provide an additional `enumValues` key.
+- When using `Collection`, your form entry must provide an additional `collectionName` key.

+## Dynamic forms

-Business logic often requires your forms to adapt to its context.
+Business logic often requires your forms to adapt to their context.
 Forest Admin makes this possible through a powerful way to extend your form's logic.
-To make action form dynamic, you can use `ContextHandler` instead of static value on compatible properties.
+To make action form dynamic, you can use a `ContextHandler` instead of static value on the compatible properties.

-`ContextHandler` let you interact with record or the form values to make a dynamic form.
-The following sections show you how to use it.
+`ContextHandler` let you interact with record or the form values to make your form dynamic.

-### Interact with selected records
+### Interacting with selected records

 When using action, you'll probably need te get the values or ids of the selected records.
 See below how this can be achieved.
 Obviously this feature is only available for `Single` or `Bulk` action.